Monday, December 31, 2012

 WHAT HAPPENED TO THE US EMBASSY IN SAIGON?

 US Embassy after Tet Offensive attack in 1968.
-(Photo: Wikipedia)
+(Public Domain)

-Like everything else in the former city of Saigon, the expatriate scene here has changed completely over the years.
+The foreigner presence here in Saigon has changed completely over the years.
 When this was the national capital of a country at war, the expat community was large and diverse.
-There were many ambassadors, intelligence spooks, foreign soldiers, journalists and aid workers.
+There were ambassadors, intelligence spooks, foreign soldiers, journalists and aid workers.
 But no longer.

 Now there’s no war, and this is no longer a national capital.
 But since the country returned to capitalism in the 1980’s, the city has become the business capital of Vietnam.
 Nowadays Ho Chi Minh City is all about earning money, and expats making things happen here are all businessmen.
 More numerous, but less influential, are foreign English teachers.
 All the ambassadors have gone to Hanoi, though some lower diplomats remain.